smirnovkirilll/table_transfer/README.md

 - snapshot ingestion model is in prior (no increments/chunks or whatever)

 > [!NOTE]
-> This library is designed for migrating small to medium sized tables and is certainly not intended for use in production data warehouses
+> This library is designed for migrating small to medium-sized tables and is certainly not intended for use in production data warehouses